-Our Toddlers class introduces kids to having fun on the mats with a limited fight-type focus.
-Toddlers engage in a variety of games focused on developing coordination, promoting the continuation of their natural flexibility, as well as completing primal, animal-type movement patterns.
-Children begin to realise the core fundamental principles of respect and teamwork in these classes.
+Our 3-5yrs class introduces kids to having fun on the mats with a limited fight-type focus.
+Students engage in a variety of games focused on developing coordination, promoting the continuation of their natural flexibility, as well as completing primal, animal-type movement patterns.
+Students begin to realise the core fundamental principles of respect and teamwork in these classes.

 This kids program covers the fundamental principles of jiu jitsu delivered in a fun and child friendly learning environment.
 Students learn self-defence while developing self-esteem, confidence, discipline and respect.
-Teaching is tailored to kids of this age group however students may be moved into an older / more advanced class at the Professor's discretion.
+Teaching is tailored to kids of this age group who are beginning jiu jitsu at the rank of white and white/grey belt.

 Training Jiu Jitsu without a GI (the kimono uniform traditionally worn in jiu jitsu) so terms this class; ‘No GI’.
 Training without a GI differs to regular classes not only in the training attire but in the grips, pace, as well as strategy.

 While training in a GI is commonly regarded as more technical, No GI is considered to be a closer imitation of a real-life fight-type scenario.
 The absence of the traditional attire means training is a closer imitation to such a situation in which jiu jitsu may need to be applied.

 No GI classes run for the different age groups and the advanced students.